When the Shadow Meets Its Measure: Assessing the Feasibility of Submillimeter Black Hole Shadow Imaging in Megamaser Disk AGN: Results and Analysis

 where $\mathrm{SEFD}_{i,j}$ are the system equivalent flux densities (Jy) of the two antennas forming the baseline; $n_s$ is the system efficiency factor; $\Delta t$ is the coherent integration time (s); and $\Delta \nu$ is the observing bandwidth (Hz).

 The SEFD for \emph{Millimetron} is estimated to be 4000~Jy, while that for the SMA phased with ALMA is 74~Jy \citep{Likhachev2022, EventHorizonTelescopeCollaboration2019b}. \emph{Millimetron} is expected to operate with a bandwidth of \( \Delta \nu = 4 \)~GHz, and the integration time is limited by the coherence timescale of ground-based telescopes due to atmospheric fluctuations, estimated as \( \Delta t = 10 \)~s \citep{Syachina2024}.
-Under these parameters, the thermal noise is \( 1.9 / n_s \)~mJy, where \( n_s \) is the system efficiency factor, typically dominated by quantization losses in VLBI.
+Under these parameters, the thermal noise is \( 1.9 / n_s \)~mJy.
 For 2-bit quantization (\( n_s = 0.88 \)), this corresponds to an SNR of 4.6 for a 10~mJy source \citep{Novikov2021}.
-Using these representative parameters and the sensitivity relation given by Equation~\ref{eq:baseline-sensitivity}, the adopted flux-density thresholds of 1, 10, and 100~mJy correspond, respectively, a fiducial sensitivity capable of resolving the majority of BHS in our sample, a sensitivity of robust detection (SNR\~4.6), and a regime that remains insufficient to detect any water maser sources without a a spaceborne hydrogen maser but is fully capable of detecting Sgr A* and M87*.
+Using these representative parameters and the sensitivity relation given by Equation~\ref{eq:baseline-sensitivity}, the adopted flux density thresholds of 1, 10, and 100~mJy correspond, respectively, to an optimistic regime for faint sources, a robust detection regime on a single baseline (SNR$\sim 4.6$), and a regime for bright sources that includes Sgr~A* and M87* but no known water maser source in this sample.

-The coherence limitations of ultra-stable quartz oscillator (USO) SVLBI clocks are comparable to those set by atmospheric stability on ground-based baselines.
-At 230~GHz, integration times of up to 10~s are theoretically achievable for SVLBI using USO clocks, avoiding the need for heavier and more costly maser clocks \citep{Burt2025}.
-Integration times of 7~s have already been demonstrated at this frequency, sufficient to ensure that the measurement is limited by the true signal.

-The coherence time on a space-ground baseline is jointly constrained by the stability of the onboard clock at the space station and by atmospheric phase variations at the ground station.
+The coherence time on a space to ground baseline is jointly constrained by the stability of the onboard clock at the space station and by atmospheric phase variations at the ground station.
 Recent proposals suggest that source-frequency phase referencing (SFPR) systems, employing simultaneous multi-frequency observations (e.g., 86/230/345~GHz), could mitigate atmospheric fluctuations on the ground, potentially extending coherence times from 10~s to nearly an hour and reducing the theoretical thermal noise to below 0.1~mJy \citep{Jiang2022}.
 If atmospheric coherence on the ground is improved through SFPR, the bottleneck then shifts to the onboard clock; in this regime, any further gains in coherence time would require a spaceborne hydrogen maser.